luciangorie/int.ParallelComputingDeliverable1/README.md

 # int.ParallelComputingDeliverable1
-here is the repository for int.PARCO D1
+here is the repository for int.PARCO H1/D1

 You can find:
+- some example of implementations of main

-- directory for tests results and analysis attached to the document
+- directory for tests results and analysis attached to the document at https://drive.google.com/drive/folders/1XiznFH5u935mtcfHnHqpiyWMsDdW9wru?usp=drive_link
 - official document IEEE submitted via e-mail

 The main can also be created autonomously by the user that can customize an execution for different needs. be aware that: